Grubs-Shenanigans/hl2coop/README.md

 - Enables the creation of a items_custom.txt file that allows the addition and modification of items without needing to modify the items_game.txt file.

 ## Setup:
-Read Autumn's setup guide at README_FROG.md for detailed setup.
+Read Autumn/Misyl's setup guide at README_FROG.md for detailed setup.
 You may also read a more detailed guide here: https://developer.valvesoftware.com/wiki/Source_SDK_2013